adam-eldredge/AllergyAllies/README.md

 - Push notification reminders about upcoming appointment deadline for patients
 - Patient tokens displaying on frontend of patient app
 - SNOT Surveys to track patient symptoms
-- Patient ability to upload pictures and send to providers
+- Patient ability to upload pictures and send to providers of adverse reactions
 - Provider ability to download reports as a PDF or CSV
 - Display provider's scrolling ads on patient home screen (uploaded by provider in practice survey)
 - Fully integrate patient reporting of adverse reactions
-- Make app deployable
+- Make app deployable and connected to Dr. Williams website